svssathvik7/docs/docs/home/fundamentals/introduction/Auctions.md

 <figure><img src="/assets/solver_one_select.png" alt=""/><figcaption></figcaption></figure>

-**Multiple sovlers accept:** Among the solvers who accept the best quote, the one with the highest **staker score** wins the auction and fills the order.
+**Multiple solvers accept:** Among the solvers who accept the best quote, the one with the highest **staker score** wins the auction and fills the order.

 <figure><img src="/assets/solver_multiple_select.png" alt=""/><figcaption></figcaption></figure>